 This category includes appliances, makeup, stationery, sewing materials, household supplies, and kitchen goods.

 Disposing of these becomes a clear question of whether or not the item sparks joy.

 It’s not helpful to be surrounded by things that don’t bring you joy, and you probably aren’t going to have much space for those in your senior living apartment (or cottage or duplex) anyway.

 6. Spread the Joy – Strategically

-its service, now you must decide what to do with it.
+Once you’ve decided to discard something and thanked it for its service, now you must decide what to do with it.
 You have a couple of options here: give it away to friends and family, donate it to the goodwill or another thrift store, or throw it away.

 Giving to friends and family is always a great option.
 This is especially true for items that your family members may find useful.

 For instance, you may give some of your extra silverware to a grandson that just finished college and is moving into his own place.